hbr/tex_alba_design/sphinx/source/expressions/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We consider two pattern as equivalent if the have the same structure and only have different variables at the same position.
+Furthermore inferable pattern are always considered as equivalent.

 The pattern in focus of two subsequent clauses is the first pattern on which both clauses are different.
 If there is no focal pattern, then the second one is